CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

     * Search Head
   * View all of the Splunk Admin Checks dashboards under Cyences Navigation > Settings.
 * Enhancements:
-  * Splunk Admin – Missing Data in Indexes Alert
+  * Splunk Admin - Missing Data in Indexes Alert
     * Provided a way to configure incoming data intervals for each index through a lookup.
-    * Visit the “Finetune Splunk Admin related alerts” section for more details.
+    * Visit the "Finetune Splunk Admin related alerts" section for more details.
-  * Fake Windows Process Alert – Reduce False Positives
+  * Fake Windows Process Alert - Reduce False Positives
     * Added a lookup to exclude the false positives based on the file hashes.
   * Common Ransomware Extension Alert
     * Improved the alert query to reduce number of results while preserving the information.